 your soil’s properties before you can start getting your soil ready for planting.
 This entails determining the nutritional content, drainage, texture and type of your soil.
 With this knowledge, you may improve your soil by making the necessary adjustments.

 Recognizing the type and texture of soil.
-There are four basic types of soil: silt, clay, loam, and sandy.
-Different characteristics of each variety influence nutrition availability, aeration, and water retention.
+There are four basic basic type of soil: silt, clay loam, and sandy.
+Different characteristic of each variety influence nutrition availability, aeration, and water retention.
 Furthermore, the fine or coarse texture of the soil affects its overall quality.
 The kind and texture of your soil better quality understand.

 Conducting Soil Tests